 Our ESOL (ESL) program offers four levels of English training to bring learners up to proficient levels in speaking, reading, writing, and grammar.
 Beginning integrated skills classes and advanced skills class are also available for students who need additional assistance.

 The program is dedicated to immersion learning.
 An interactive and engaging learning environment is fostered both inside the classroom and outside.
 In addition to highly qualified instructors, small class sizes, and technology-enabled classrooms, student learning is supported by campus resources and activities.
 These include free drop-in conversation groups, pronunciation practice, a language lab, one-on-one tutoring, and library resources.

-ESOL classes are scheduled in the mornings and early afternoons, with some evening classes.
+ESOL (ESL) classes include fully online classes as well as hybrid classes, which are scheduled in the mornings and early afternoons, with some evening classes.
 The program follows a 16-week semester schedule.
-The fall semester begins in August and the spring semester begins in January.
-The summer program runs two 6-week sessions, one in June-July and one in July-August.

-Set on the campus of LSC-Montgomery, the program offers students access to the resources of one of the largest community college districts in the state of Texas.
+Set on the campus of LSC-Montgomery, near The Woodlands, the program offers students access to the resources of one of the largest community college districts in the state of Texas.

 The University Center, set on the south side of the campus, offers undergraduate and graduate degrees from six area universities.